-This number represents the overall reach of tweets in this report.
-Reach is the number of unique Twitter accounts that received tweets about your search query during this time period, based on our robust new algorithm.
-Think of reach as the size of your unique potential audience.
+This number represents the maximum number of unique Twitter accounts that received tweets about your search query during this time period, based on our robust reach algorithm.
+Think of reach as the size of your maximum unique potential audience.

 The activity section provides details about the tweets in this report, including: